The Imposter - documentary

-The imposter watch online.
-A 2012 documentary film about a young Spanish man who made the astonishing claim that he was in fact the son of an American family who had been missing for the more than three years.
+The imposter, a 2012 documentary film about a young Spanish man who made the astonishing claim that he was, in fact,t the son of an American family who had been missing for the more than three years.
 This is one of the strangest stories in recent years since the man is either an extremely treacherous con artist who wanted to take advantage of the Texan Gibson family or he was genuinely their son who has been missing for so long, hence the title of the movie “The imposter”.
 You really could not make a story like this up and it had brought the grieving family under close scrutiny across the internet as a result for being naive.

 What I believe happened.